-There are several options for supporters interested in investing in the future of UDSF while receiving income.
-Charitable Gift Annuities (CGA), Charitable Remainder Trusts (CRT) or Charitable Gift Trusts are just a few of the income-generating options our supporters choosing to make a generous contribution to UDSF.
+There are several options for individuals who want to invest in the future of UDSF while also receiving income.
+Bequests, Life Insurance, Retained Life Estates, Charitable Gift Annuities (CGA), Charitable Remainder Trusts (CRT), and Charitable Gift Trusts (CGT) are just a few of the income-generating options our supporters use to make contributions to UDSF.

 A CGA is a legal contract between a donor and a charity.
-You make a non-revocable gift – such as cash or other assets—to UDSF.
-UDSF invests the money and pays you back a fixed annual income – now or at a future date.
-If you fund your gift annuity with cash, a significant portion of the annuity income will be tax-free.
-If you make a gift from your appreciated securities, you’ll avoid a portion of the capital gains tax.
+You make a non-revocable gift (such as cash or other assets) to UDSF, and we invest the money and pay you back a fixed annual income now or at a future date.
+If you fund your gift annuity with cash, a significant portion of the annuity income will be tax free.
+And if you make a gift from your appreciated securities, you’ll avoid a portion of the capital gains tax.

 Charitable Remainder Trust (CRT)